 - Mayonnaise

-- I’m using Butterball turkey bacon in my air fryer, but this method is consistent among most brands.
-If you have extra thick or thin slices, though, you may need to modify the time slightly.
+- I’m using Butterball turkey bacon, but this method is consistent among most brands (Applegate turkey bacon is another common option).
+If you have extra thick or thin slices, though, you may need to modify the time slightly

 - If you add anything with sugar in your seasoning, cut the cook time down to 5 minutes to start or it’ll burn